 Yesterday I went with friends to a beach here in RI.
 It was a gloomy, drizzly January day.
 I took some photos, because I knew I wanted to make a painting of the beach.
 I didn't even notice the distant houses (which I narrowed down to one house in this painting because solitary).
 I used mineral-based watercolor pigments (blue apatite, sugilite, German greenish raw umber) instead of the gouache I've been experimenting with, but I still thought I would add colored pencil when I finished.
 Instead I was able to get the texture I wanted with a dry brush, for instance, on the rocks.
 This was a joy to paint.
 Because it's a study, it is half the price of one of my regular paintings.

-The original watercolor study is 9 x 12"/23 x 30cm on heavy cotton watercolor paper.
+The original watercolor study is 9 x 12"/23 x 30cm on heavy cotton watercolor paper and has been sold.